joonicks/BizzasCPU/README.md

 ## Goals

-To develop a fully functional, easily programmable CPU while minimizing resource usage (FPGA Logic Elements).
+To develop a fully functional, easily programmable CPU while minimizing resource usage (FPGA Logic Elements or other applicable units).

-Initial goal is to get the CPU working on an FPGA with external RAM/ROM.
+2021-06-04: Tested running small program successfully on a Terasic DE10-Nano.

 ---